Rise to Success: Career Highlights of Mark Davis (American football)

 Discover the career path of Mark Davis (American football), from the first major opportunity to industry-changing achievements.

-1966: Al Davis Becomes Raiders General Manager
+1966: Al Davis became General Manager of the Raiders

-In 1966, Al Davis became general manager of the Raiders after returning from a stint as AFL commissioner.
+In 1966, Al Davis became general manager of the Raiders after returning from a short stint as AFL commissioner.

 In 1972, Al Davis became the principal owner of the Raiders and remained head of football operations.

-1986: Muff-Style Hand Warmer Invention
+1986: Developed Muff-Style Hand Warmer

 In 1986, Mark Davis developed the muff-style hand warmer for football while working in the Raiders equipment department.

-2011: Inheritance of the Raiders
+2011: Inherited Ownership of the Raiders

-In 2011, Mark Davis and his mother, Carol, inherited a 47% share of the Raiders after the death of his father, Al Davis.
-Mark took over as managing general partner and operating head of the franchise, controlling day-to-day operations.
+In 2011, Mark Davis and his mother, Carol, inherited ownership of the Raiders upon the death of his father, Al Davis, with Mark taking over as operating head of the franchise.

-2013: Firing of Public Relations Director
+2013: Fired Public Relations Director

-February 2015: Shared Stadium Pursuit in Carson, California
+February 2015: Pursued Shared Stadium in Carson

-2016: Donation to Gridiron PAC
+2016: Donated to Gridiron PAC

-Between 2016 and 2017, Mark Davis donated $10,000 to the Gridiron PAC.
+Mark Davis donated $10,000 to the Gridiron PAC between 2016 and 2017.

 On March 27, 2017, the National Football League officially approved the Raiders' move from Oakland to Las Vegas in a 31-1 vote, ensuring them a new stadium.

-2017: Donation to Gridiron PAC
+2017: Donated to Gridiron PAC

-Between 2016 and 2017, Mark Davis donated $10,000 to the Gridiron PAC.
+Mark Davis donated $10,000 to the Gridiron PAC between 2016 and 2017.

-January 14, 2021: Agreement to Purchase Las Vegas Aces
+January 14, 2021: Agreed to Purchase Las Vegas Aces

 On January 14, 2021, Mark Davis agreed to purchase the Las Vegas Aces of the Women's National Basketball Association from MGM Resorts International.